iwanderer007/sample-webhooks/README.md

-# springcloudconfig
+# WebHooksDemo
-This is a sample test for spring cloud config
+This is a sample test for WebHooksDemo